Nisha Ganatra

 Nisha Ganatra (born June 25, 1974) is a Canadian-American film director, screenwriter, producer, and actress of Indian descent.
 She wrote, directed, and produced the independent comedy drama Chutney Popcorn (1999) and later directed the independent film Cosmopolitan (2003) and the romantic-comedy Cake (2005).
 Ganatra has directed for numerous television shows, including The Real World, Transparent, You Me Her, Better Things, and Brooklyn Nine-Nine.
 She also directed the comedy-dramas Late Night (2019) and The High Note (2020).
 Ganatra served as a consulting producer on the first season of Transparent, for which she was nominated for the 2015 Primetime Emmy Awards for Outstanding Comedy Series.
-She directed Freakier Friday, the sequel to Disney's 2003 film starring Jamie Lee Curtis and Lindsay Lohan, which released in theaters on August 8, 2025.
+She directed Freakier Friday, the sequel to Disney's 2003 film starring Jamie Lee Curtis and Lindsay Lohan, which was released in theaters on August 8, 2025.

 Early life and education

 Ganatra explored her interest in film through acting and then decided to make the switch to pursue film-making as she wanted to effect cultural change.

 Ganatra began her film-making journey by studying at The University of California, Los Angeles (UCLA).
 Though she wasn't studying film, she explored her interest by sneaking into screenwriting classes which eventually led her to creating short films.

 She moved to New York City to pursue a film degree at New York University Film School (NYU).
 During her time there, she created a short film Junky Punky Girlz (1997) which won NYU's Tisch Fellowship and most outstanding short film from PBS.
 Ganatra graduated from the New York University (NYU) Tisch School of the Arts.